 The structure is pretty straightforward.
 A barricaded city block acts as a mission hub, and features access to weapons dealers, doctors, and loan sharks.
 One mission contact provides you with the next story quest in a linear plot, while the other acts as a “job board” with randomized side-tasks you can take for more money and XP.
 As you progress through the plot missions, you’ll run afoul of the one corporation everyone is afraid to cross – Oxygenetic – as well as get cameo appearances from the three mercs you didn’t choose to play as.

-It’s certainly a looker, and sharp textures with a consistent sci-fi theme create a dingy atmosphere worthy of the cyberpunk term.
-Graphical options are limited, but you can engage flickering and dynamic lights, which help with shadows, strobes, and the occasional colored light (usually red).
-Many bunkers are dark, and in these areas, your mouse cursor acts a flashlight to shine around and spot monsters lurching from the dark.
+It’s certainly a looker, and sharp textures with a consistent sci-fi theme create a dingy atmosphere worthy of the cyberpunk label.
+Graphical options are limited, but you can engage flickering and dynamic lights – which help with shadows – strobes, and the occasional colored light (usually red).
+Many bunkers are dark, and in these areas, your mouse cursor acts a flashlight to shine around and spot monsters lurching in from the black.
 There’s also a fair variety of locales in the story missions, but the job board missions definitely reuse the same bunker tile sets over and over.
 Animations for everyone are somewhat stiff, but rarely distracting.
 Some limited physics shoves barrels around when they explode, which has useful gameplay implications, but that’s as advanced as it gets.

 Gameplay is straightforward Action RPG.
 Your basic actions are a left-click to move and a right click to attack, though all three mouse buttons can be customized to a limited degree.
 Killing every creature nets you some experience used to increase the skill points of your character, and treasure chests in the level offer the potential for cool loot that does the same.
 Excess or unwanted gear is sold back at the city hub for cash monies.
 And if you happen to have an interested buddy, you can rock and roll through the game together in networked co-op.